-Groups of local zampognari (bagpipers) played Christmas tunes wandering from restaurant to restaurant which all served typical Christmas dishes (actually all three nights): fritto misto of fried artichokes, broccoli, baccalà, anchovies, apples, and bananas; l'insalata di rinforzo (usually of cauliflower, black and green olives, anchovies, baby red peppers stuffed with tuna fish, pickles, cucumber, capers, and onions-but every family has its own recipe.
-It's called "di rinforzo" or "strengthening" because every day from Christmas Eve to New Year's Day new ingredients are added to it; spaghetti atterrati con noci ed alici (with walnuts and anchovies; and zeppole 'e patane (sugar-coated fried potato rings).

-I can recommend "Giardiniello", "A'Ricette", and "La Botte", for these Christmas dishes and other local specialties like homemade fusilli (curly short pasta) or n'dunderi (local gnocchi) with various shellfish sauces, eggplant polpette, and fish and lemon dishes too numerous to list.
+One of the best times to visit Minori is during Gustaminori, a cultural and eno-gastronomical festival held annually for the past 25 years during the second half of August.
+This year the lucky guests of the Gustaminori Coporation for three days, six other journalists and I came for a unique Minori tradition: to celebrate Christmas on August 24th, 25th and 26th.
+On the 24th "Panettone Night" 34 chefs from Italy's 20 regions, all members of the Accademia del Lievito Madre founded my Minori's most famous citizen pastry chef "Sal" De Riso, passed out free artisanal panettoni samples to the townspeople and visitors on the lungomare.
+Groups of local zampognari (bagpipers) played Christmas tunes wandering from restaurant to restaurant which all served typically Christmas dishes (actually all three nights): fritto misto of fried artichokes, broccoli, baccala, anchovies, apples, and bananas; l'insalata di rinforzo (typically of cauliflower, black and green olives, anchovies, boiled or roasted potatoes, baby red peppers stuffed with tuna fish, pickles, cucumber, capers, and onions, but every family has its own recipe.
+It's called "di rinforzo" or "strengthening" because most importantly everyday from Christmas Eve to New Year's Day new ingredients are added to this Christmas staple); spaghetti atterrati con noci ed alici (with walnuts and anchovies, and zeppole 'e patane (sugar-coated fried potato rings).
+I can recommend the restaurants "Giardiniello", "A'Ricette", and "La Botte", for these Christmas dishes and other local specialties like homemade fusilli (curly short pasta) or n'dunderi (local gnocchi) with various shellfish sauces, eggplant polpette, and fish and lemon dishes too numerous to list.